 Chronic cases may also be helped by a Traditional Chinese Veterinary Medicine (TCVM) approach including acupuncture, and/or when used preventively such as prior to spring/summer if dealing with seasonal allergies.
 Also, acupuncture and laser therapy can relieve pain associated with infections.

-For more on diagnosing and treating ear infections, purchase Ear Infections by Whole Dog Journal.
+For more on diagnosing and treating ear infections, please refer to Caring For and Preventing Your Dog’s Ear Infections by Whole Dog Journal.